2nikol2/EE64/README.md

 [1] - GoEE64Go is the algorithm.
           GoEE64Go is the chess animator.
           GoEE64Go at heart has logic to analyze, entertain and train.
+          GoEE64Go - design and graphic very expressive, elegant and powerful.
+          GoEE64Go - probably the best-looking, well-done, stand-alone animator you can find on market.
+          GoEE64Go - just like favorite movie - you want to see it again and again.

+          [ Note - App is keyboard oriented ]

 [2] - GoGreenGo is the algorithm.
           GoGreenGo is the engine, to manage portfolio of various assets.